bytebase/bytebase.com-old/content/blog/integrate-sql-review-into-github.md

 The review of SQL change scripts is a critical part of the database change process, which used to be the sole responsibility of the DBA.
-Developers often submitted the SQL scripts to the DBA just before going live, making it difficult to ensure the quality of changes.
+Developers often submitted the SQL scripts to the DBA just before the changes go live, leaving the DBAs minimal time to review the scripts (or request changes), making it difficult to ensure the quality of changes.

 Bytebase is a database CI/CD tool for developers to make sane database changes with powerful automatic SQL Review capabilities.
 To better accommodate developers' workflow, Bytebase integrates